zammad/zammad-documentation/prerequisites/software.rst

 ===========================

 Zammad uses Elasticsearch to

-1) make search faster and
+   1) make search faster
-2) support advanced features like reports or searching by email attachment contents.
+   2) support advanced features like reports
+   3) searching by email attachment contents

 This becomes increasingly important as the number of tickets in your system gets larger and larger.

 This dependency is optional but strongly recommended;
 Zammad will work without it,
 but search performance will be degraded, and some features will be disabled.

 .. hint:: 📦 **If you install Zammad via package manager...**